ETVO/etvo-manage/README.md

 ## 💡 Why Build From Scratch?

 ### The 1GB Challenge
-Most hosting plans offer 1GB of storage.
+A free hosting plan won't offer much more than 1GB of storage.
 Traditional CMSs with their dependencies, databases, and overhead often struggle to fit everything (CMS + content + media) within this limit.
 ETVO Manage was designed with this constraint in mind:

 - **No Frameworks** - Laravel, Symfony, etc. add 50-100MB+ of vendor files
 - **No Database** - MySQL/PostgreSQL require separate storage allocation